iammhiru/Evaluating-KOLs-Quality/kubernetes/airflow/charts/redis/README.md

 ## Upgrading

-### To 20.5.0

-This version introduces image verification for security purposes.
-To disable it, set `global.security.allowInsecureImages` to `true`.
-More details at [GitHub issue](https://github.com/bitnami/charts/issues/30850).

 A major chart version change (like v1.2.3 -> v2.0.0) indicates that there is an incompatible breaking change needing manual actions.

 ### RDB compatibility